Home / Journals / SL / Vol.9, No.1, 2013

 Structural Longevity, Vol.9, No.1, pp. 37-58, 2013, DOI:10.3970/sl.2013.009.037

 Abstract Since numerical instability phenomena always arise in the solving process for parameters identification of structural vibration.
 To resolve such a problem, the multi scaling characteristic time expansion method (MSCTEM) in conjunction with the natural regularization method is adopted to overcome the higher order numerical oscillation problem when polynomial series expansion is necessary.
 Due to inclusion of the characteristic length (CL) in the scheme, the ill-posed problem of the constructed Vandwemonde matrix will be overcome and will also increase the term number of polynomial series.
-Thus, the ill condition and numerical instability of numerical calculations can be resolved.
-Besides, to overcome… More >
+Thus, the ill condition and numerical instability of numerical calculations can More >

 • Open AccessOpen Access